 Mike and Heather Gross met and were married at Grace Bible Baptist Church in 1997.
 They have served together in various ministries for over 20 years including youth ministry, mission work, and pastoring.

 Mike and Heather have been blessed with three sons: Michael, Logan, and Thomas.
 Heather has homeschooled all of the boys since Kindergarten.
-Michael is 21 years old and is a sophomore at Carolina Bible College in Anderson, SC; Logan is 18 years old and is serving with Open Door Ministries; Thomas is 15 years old and in his sophomore year of high school.
+Michael is 21 years old and is a Junior at Carolina Bible College in Anderson, South Carolina; Logan is 19 years old and is serving with Open Door Ministries while studying mechanics online for equipment and engine certifications; Thomas is 16 years old and is in his junior year of high school.
 All three of the boys have professed Christ as their Savior and are active in serving the Lord.